-Vitamin D May Help Lower Your Risk Of Developing Colon Cancer According To A New Study
+Vitamin D May Help Lower Your Risk Of Developing Colon Cancer, According To A New Study

 — NPR (@NPR) June 14, 2018

 The latest study appears in the newest edition of the Journal of the National Cancer Institute, and those involved in it defend its validity, saying that it addressed many of the gaps that existed in prior studies.
-Stephanie Smith-Warner, a Harvard epidemiologist and one of the senior authors of the article stated that it used one widely-accepted method to measure vitamin D levels and standardized existing data.
+Stephanie Smith-Warner, a Harvard epidemiologist and one of the senior authors of the article, stated that it used one widely-accepted method to measure vitamin D levels and standardized existing data.

 There are many ways besides a supplement to increase your body’s vitamin D level.
 Simply spending time in the sunshine is one, but it is the less preferred method due to the risk of skin cancer associated with sun exposure.
 Other ways include consumption of fatty fish and milk or juice that has been fortified with the vitamin.

-Men and women have about the same odds of developing colorectal cancer, with the odds for women at one in twenty-four and the odds for men at one in twenty-two.
+Men and women have about the same odds of developing colorectal cancer, with the odds for women at one-in-24 and the odds for men at one-in-22.
 Overall incidence of the cancer is decreasing, but rates among younger individuals is rising.